 If your horse is not a healthy weight - consider, in addition to diet and routine exercise:

 Scientifically, my horses were "fine" without free choice forage.
 Yet after researching the equine anatomy and witnessing their reaction when I arrived to the barn to feed, I knew I could do better.

 Yes, I spent time improving their diet, but the peace of mind I have is priceless.
 The results of my journey are also scientific in that my horses daily intake exceeded what was considered the optimum/appropriate amount of forage and yet they maintained a healthy body weight.

 In addition, the only vet bills I've had are yearly dental visits and an occasional chiropractic adjustment.
 I am not insinuating in any way that free choice forage will prevent or cure any and all sicknesses or diseases.
-Certainly, minimizing stress factors enables the immune system to function more effectively.
+Certainly, minimizing stress factors and addressing diet enables the immune system to function more effectively.
 I do know my horses are happier and healthier regardless and I'm no longer a POF.
 It only took me 42 years to get there!

 More Helpful Slow Feed Resources

 Want to Hear About $ales, Nutrition Tips & Giveaways?

 Be the first to know by subscribing to our monthly newsletter.

 Monique Warren invented the Hay Pillow® slow feeder and is the owner of Hay Pillow Inc.